ryanbranch/ryanbranch/README.md

 - 💬 Ask me about **accelerating Python code with Numba**, especially with regard to **digital image processing**
 - 📫 How to reach me: **contactryanbranch@gmail.com, or visit [my Contact page](https://ryanbran.ch/contact/) for alternatives**
 - 😄 Pronouns: **he/him/his**
-- ⚡ Fun fact: **I am currently applying to PhD programs in materials science, with a focus on computational research**

 ### On the Web